Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Annotation file and fasta file of target genome

 Wiggle file of TEX +/- treated libraries or fragmented libraries. we don't recommand only use TEX +/- treated libraries.
-Because it will lose reads in 3'end.
+Because it will lose some information in 3'end.

 Gff file of transcript